ChangEd student loan payment app review

 How does the ChangEd app work?

-Designed to work like other spare-change apps, ChangEd analyzes your spending habits so that it can start setting aside money for extra monthly payments toward your debt.
+ChangEd is an app that analyzes your spending habits and sets aside money for extra monthly payments toward your debt.
 For instance, if you spend $3.42 on coffee and $40.19 on gas, ChangEd rounds up your purchases to $4 and $41, respectively.
 It then puts that rounded-up $1.39 into your account.
-After you’ve saved $100 with ChangEd, the app automatically sends a payment to your student loan servicer.
+After you’ve saved $100 with ChangEd, it automatically sends a payment to your student loan servicer.

-It may sound like small change, but saving more than a dollar a day can quickly build up.
+It may sound like a small amount, but saving more than a dollar a day can quickly add up.
 ChangEd reports that its average user saves $30 to $50 a month.
+And if you find yourself with a little bit of extra cash, you can take advantage of its Savings Boost feature, which allows you to transfer $5, $10 or $20 into your account.
 Still, you’ll want to weigh the $1 monthly fee against any change you expect to save.

 The app includes a dashboard that allows you to easily see how much you’re saving and how those savings affect your loan.
 Depending on your loan settings, ChangEd can apply your payments to your interest or your principal.
 Either way, you’re working on paying down your debt without having to budget or cut your spending.

-What’s the difference between making extra payments toward your interest versus your principal?
+What’s the difference between making extra payments toward interest versus principal?

 If you apply extra payments toward the interest on your student loans, it won’t affect lowering your overall loan principal or the original amount of your loan against which your interest is calculated.
 To pay off your student loans faster without paying unnecessary interest, specifically ask your lender or any third party to apply extra payments toward your principal.